marginnoteapp/ohmymn-docs/guide/attention.md

 ::: warning 3

-Do not use notebooks that do not contain documents.
-OhMyMN can only read configuration information when a document is being opened.
+If you are creating a notebook, you will need to re-enter after creation to let OhMyMN know about the document you just imported.

 :::

-::: danger 4
+::: tip 4

 OhMyMN can only handle excerpts.
 Anything you drag in from your browser or type in yourself is viewed as comments.